speech

 If your child is struggling to be understood, SLN speech therapy can help!
 We’ll assist them to coordinate their mouth, helping them better produce sounds to form words and sentences.
 This includes addressing articulation, fluency and voice volume regulation.
+The SLN can help with all variety of speech delays, including:

-1. Articulation & Phonology
+1. Articulation and Phonology

 Phonology delays deal with the rules for the structure and sequencing of speech sounds, and is related to language development and reading.
 Children who present with a phonological (sound sequencing) delay are hard to understand and may also have difficulties learning to read and acquire new language due to weak phonological skills (sound awareness).

-Read more on phonological development
+Read more on phonological development.

 2. Childhood Apraxia of Speech